hugo-baraer/hugo_converter/README.md

 ## Author
 This repository and its content is credited to Hugo Baraer [@hugo-baraer](https://github.com/hugo-baraer) and his research with the cosmic dawn group at McGill University, supervised by prof. Adrian Liu [@acliu](https://github.com/acliu).

-It is the results of 3 undergraduate physics research classes, and a SURA summer internship.
+It is the results of one an a half year of work : 3 undergraduate physics research classes, and a SURA summer internship.
-Currently, it includes the PHYS 449 research project, a parameters comparison in two different models: 21cmFAST and Battaglia and al. (2013)

 ## explanation